Personal tools

 Lumbar Spine Tests

 The lumbar spine component is also validated by the use of a component test.
-Therefore the sacrum block with adapted lumbar load cell and the lumbar spine itself is mounted on a sled.
+Here the sacrum block with adapted lumbar load cell and the lumbar spine itself is mounted on a sled.
 On the lumbar spine, a mass body is mounted, which should represent the load on the lumbar spine from the torso of the WorldSID.
 The test setup is depicted in the following picture.

-Figure 32: Lumbar spine component test setup
+Lumbar spine component test setup

 The sled is loaded by the use of two different pulses (20g triangular and 35g triangular) and the orientation of the lumbar spine is made for each pulse -- 90 and 60 degree.
 The test configurations are listed in the table below.